aahlenst/virtomate/README.md

 # Virtomate

-Virtomate is a handy command-line application to manage virtual machines with libvirt.
+Virtomate is a handy command-line application for managing virtual machines with libvirt.
 It runs on any Unix-like system with Python 3.10 and libvirt 9.0 (or newer) installed.

 Accomplish complex tasks like cloning virtual machines with ease: